Advantage Home Finance logo

 Having a larger deposit can also lead to lenders offering a higher overall mortgage level too as they view you to be a lower risk client.
 This is referred to as having a lower loan to value (LTV), and can mean lower rates being available.

-What are your next steps
+What are the next steps when

-What are your next steps
+What are the next steps when buying your first home?

 Initial chat